bachmeil/embedrv2/README.md

 Some explanation: `@extern_R ar1irf` declares `ar1irf` as a function with R "linkage".
 It creates a C function of the same name that takes and returns arguments R can understand.
 That function calls your D function and returns a converted version of the output to R.

 `mixin(exportRFunctions)` tells D to create R versions of all the functions in the current file preceded by `extern_R`.
-That allows us to include helper functions like `last` that are not exported.
+That allows us to include helper functions like `last` that are not exported to R.

 You can export multiple functions to R by putting them inside a block, like this: